oya163/api-benchmark/README.md

 # API Benchmark

-Benchmarking three different Python API frameworks based on simple image processing task.
-APIs consumes either image file in the form of base64 encoding or multipart-data or just a image_url, and returns the corresponding pure black and white image to the client.
+This project is about benchmarking three different Python API frameworks based on simple image processing task.
+The basic concept is the APIs consumes either image file in the form of base64 encoding or multipart-data or just a image url, and returns the corresponding pure black and white image to the client.

 ## Frameworks:
 - [x] [FlaskAPI](https://flask-restful.readthedocs.io/en/latest/)